Information for young people on looking after your wellbeing during coronavirus.

 Where else can I get support?

-It can be overwhelming to constantly be reminded about the coronavirus.
+It can be overwhelming to be constantly reminded of coronavirus.

-By only checking for updates at times you specifically set, it will limit how much you take in, and give yourself space to think and relax.
+By only checking for updates at times you set, you'll limit how much you take in, and give yourself space to think and relax.